Ten Personalities from Queen Victoria's Britain (Part 1 of 2)

 Brunel died of a stroke on 15 September 1859.

-Watch this space for Part 2, where we will get to know more famous personalities from Victorian Britain.
+Click here for Part 2, where we get to know more famous personalities from Victorian Britain.

 If you want to learn more about Queen Victoria’s Britain, click through to sign up for our tour.

 We also have several other tours exploring the sights and history of the British Isles.

 About Odyssey Traveller